zuozhenggh/learning-library/developer-library/integration-with-soa-workshop/7-summary-and-next-step.md

 5. Communicate through an API layer.

-### **Summary**
+## **Summary**

-This completes Module 7 and the exercises lab.
+This completes an end to end modernization order processing that provide better visibility tracking orders through credit approvals, fulfillment, shipment and delivery.
 In your JDeveloper, you would see the following composite apps

 ![](images/7/SummaryServices.png)